JStateson/BoincTasksTempReader/Testing/readme.txt

-This phyton3 script is being tested on Ubuntu 18.04 and uses sensors and nvidia-smi to obtain temperatures.
-ATI is not covered yet.
+This pyton3 script is being tested on Ubuntu 18.04 and uses sensors and nvidia-smi to obtain temperatures.
 The values are formatted into a string that is compatible with BoincTasks.
-To test this program, copy it to your home folder.
+To test this program, copy the bash and python script to your home folder.
 Bring up Boinctasks on your windows system and make sure the linux system is identified.
-On the linux system, run this script
+ On the linux system, run this script and it will loop the temperature program until you press CTRL-C (may need to do it twice)

-./FetchTemps.py
+./run_cycle.sh

+The code as of this date 12/14/2019 handles either ATI or NVidia cards only.
+If you have a mix of both manufactureres   ie: 3 NVidia and 1 ATI then a problem.
+Only the manufacturer that that the most cards in the system will be utilized.

+EXAMPLE OF WHAT THIS PROGRAM LOOKS LIKE

+executing the python scrip "./FetchTemps" ...

 The program will run once and then exit.
 The output should look like the following